Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 The blitz of work at least dispelled the dark cloud that had hung over the dinner table the whole time, and when the work was done and the chance to go play came up, the boys had promptly brightened and “dragged” both Julian and their guest into the living room to show them a new game.

 She didn’t quite know what to make of Hunter Thompson.
-The kid---and to hell with the fact that he was older than the twins, he was still *very much* a kid---had a kind of…*adrift,* quality to him.
+The kid - and to hell with the fact that he was older than the twins, he was still *very much* a kid - had a kind of…*adrift,* quality to him.
 Like when he wasn’t actively being HEAT, he didn’t quite know what to do with himself.
 Like he’d kind of put the rest of his personality at the back of his closet for a while, and now that he was back out in the real world he’d gone to dust it off and discovered he didn’t really know what it was for.

 Tristan, Ramsey and Julian were doing a pretty good job of helping him figure it out.
 The twins had claimed the couch, while the two men sat on the floor in front of them, bickering and bantering affectionately over who was going to win the furiously arcade-y racing game they were playing.
 The controllers were definitely sized for normal people, though; the effect, as usual, was like some artist’s romance-novel-cover ideal of a pair of cavemen trying to enjoy the modern world.